Keyboarding for Business (3)

 General Office Procedures (5)

-Topics include: professional image and dress, employer expectations, human relations, receptionist techniques, telephone procedures, processing mail, business ethics, job safety, office supplies and equipment, travel and meeting arrangements, reprographics, financial activities, PC cleaning/care, internet and email.
-Prerequisite: grade of 2.0 in BTEC 110 or instructor permission.
+Topics include: professional image, employer expectations, human relations, receptionist techniques, telephone procedures, processing mail, business ethics, job safety, office supplies and equipment, travel and meeting arrangements, reprographics, financial activities, PC cleaning/care, internet and email.
+Prerequisites: BTEC 110, BTEC 210, BTEC 233, BTEC 214

 Excel II (3)